NaregAmirianMegan/47b-Project/README.md

 *   Certain graph search algorithms like A* use a queue to remember previously visited nodes to
     prevent infinite cycling; however, for larger sample cases a depth first search would be better if you
     are remembering previous states (to conserve space complexity).

+## **Algorithmic Improvements:**

+*  I updated the hashing function so that it was only computed once and used the 2d array to compute the hash, making it far more efficient than before.
+*  I implemented a block copy method that only copies the block that is changed.
+All other blocks in the list are kept as the same references as the previous node.
+*  Lastly I implemented a new heuristic that, given a reasonable amount of blocks, calculates the number of moves it will take each block to reach its goal state by counting the number of blocks in its way both column-wise and row-wise.
+   This allows the A* algorithm to make smarter decisions as to how it should proceed in searching the game graph.

+## **Passed Hard Benchmarks:**

+*  Tests 1 through 4; Tests 8, 9; Test 13; Tests 15-17.